Polynavdaish/Github-Lab-Assignment/preposal.md

 - Am I allowed to use existing assets found online? (i.e. Free Roblox Assets)
 - Is it considered improper AI usage if the coding software I'm using is giving AI generated suggestions/ debugs?
 - Can I use already existing programs from a external source (i.e. Roblox features in avatar design, animation, and modeling) to help assist in building my game?

+Note to self:
+Due date at 11:59 PM April 28?